The Problem

 B: Micro-VMs (Kata Containers via RuntimeClass)

 The workload gets its own kernel.
 The guest kernel is the security boundary, not the namespace.
 A kernel exploit inside the micro-VM compromises the guest, not the host.
-Cold start is higher, density is lower, but the isolation is stronger: it leverages hardware virtualization (VT-x, EPT), though the VMM software (QEMU, cloud-hypervisor, or Firecracker) remains part of the trusted computing base — VMM escape vulnerabilities exist (e.g., VENOM, CVE-2015-3456), so the attack surface shrinks but does not vanish.
+Cold start is higher, density is lower, but the isolation is stronger: it leverages hardware virtualization (VT-x, EPT), though the VMM software (QEMU, cloud-hypervisor, or Firecracker) remains part of the trusted computing base — VMM escape vulnerabilities exist (e.g., CVE-2020-14364 — QEMU USB emulation out-of-bounds read/write; CVE-2015-3456/VENOM — QEMU floppy controller), so the attack surface shrinks but does not vanish.
 Kata supports multiple VMM backends.
 The benchmarks below use QEMU, which has the highest memory overhead; Firecracker and cloud-hypervisor reduce that cost substantially.
+Note that Firecracker does not support virtiofsd — it uses a block device for the guest rootfs instead of filesystem passthrough, which changes the storage architecture and eliminates one component from the overhead breakdown but introduces different I/O characteristics.
 Kubernetes RuntimeClass allows mixed scheduling on the same cluster — standard containers for trusted workloads, micro-VMs for untrusted code, same control plane.
+RuntimeClass defines a scheduling stanza (nodeSelector, tolerations) that constrains Kata pods to nodes with hardware virtualization support (VT-x enabled).

-For regulated workloads that require removing the host operator from the trusted computing base, Confidential Computing extensions (AMD SEV-SNP, Intel TDX) add hardware-attested memory encryption per VM — an orthogonal hardening layer, not benchmarked here but increasingly relevant for compliance in financial and healthcare environments.
+For regulated workloads that require removing the host operator from the trusted computing base, Confidential Computing extensions (AMD SEV-SNP, Intel TDX) add hardware-attested memory encryption per VM — an orthogonal hardening layer enabled at the hypervisor/firmware level, not configured within Kubernetes.
+Not benchmarked here, but increasingly relevant for compliance in financial and healthcare environments.

 C: Full VMs (KubeVirt)